taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"So you might be out of shape!"*

 As Asoka runs, their face veil shows them overlays of annotations about the environment around them.
-What happens to the Amazon in 100 years, after massive deforestation, brutal heat, CO2 and NO2 heavy atmosphere, and NO2 acid rain decimate most of the life, and then someone comes along and is starting to re-grow the forest?
+This part of the forest is putrid and disgusting, everything rotten, dead, and sludgy.

 In addition the annotations about the flora around them, Asoka's face veil shows two temperature readings, one for the environment inside Asoka's clothes, and one for the outside environment.
 The outside temp is currently 36.2 deg celsius, while the temp inside Asoka's clothes is 23.1.

 Asoka's face veil also shows the atmospheric content in a dynamically changing pie chart.
-By the flooded ruins of Manaus, with its many dead trees and vegetation, [the methane content is very high](https://massivesci.com/articles/methane-trees-greenhouse-gas-wetlands/), much higher than CO2 and NO2 levels, which are also at fatally toxic levels.
+By the flooded ruins of Manaus, with its many dead trees and vegetation, [the methane content is very high](https://massivesci.com/articles/methane-trees-greenhouse-gas-wetlands/), much higher than CO2 and NO2 levels, which are also at fatally toxic levels (indicate with a color scale?).

 ### Page 3